x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/disableReadonly_en.md

 ##DESCRIPTION##

-This function is used to disable readonly mode for the data center.
-After disabling, the data center will resume normal read and write operations.
+This function is used to disable readonly mode for the cluster.
+After disabling, the cluster will resume normal read and write operations.

 ##PARAMETERS##